 - The biggest one for me was when my best friend took her own life on my twenty-first birthday.
-I won’t go into this one in great detail, but it changed who I was completely as a person.
-If you’re so inclined you can read the posts I’ve written about her death and how it effected my mental health here and here.
+I won’t go into this one in great detail, but it completely changed who I was as a person.

-So, enough about me, onto the important things, like: What is it like traveling with an anxiety and panic disorder?
+So, enough about me, onto the important things, like What is it like travelling with an anxiety and panic disorder?

 Like I said above, it can be hard.
 Some days are really rough, for example, I’ve found myself having panic attacks and anxiety all over the world, from my airplane seat on my way to India, to the middle of a hotel lobby in Amman Jordan, to everywhere else.

-In case you’ve never had an panic attack, it’s like, and trust me I know that this sounds incredibly melodramatic, but it honestly feels like a never ending death.
+In case you’ve never had a panic attack, it’s like, and trust me I know that this sounds incredibly melodramatic, but it honestly feels like a never-ending death.
 Your brain goes into fight or flight mode, only there’s not giant rhino about to run you over, or lion about to eat you alive, it’s just… there.

 And it comes along with a myriad of physical symptoms: Rapid, pounding heart rate, shaking, shortness of breath or tightness in the throat, chills and hot flashes, headaches (I started getting those when I was only eight years old), dizziness, lightheadedness or faintness, numbness (once my entire mouth went numb!), and then the most common one for me, NAUSEA.

 But then there are also amazing days, like hot air ballooning for the first time at sunrise over Jaipur or seeing The Great Pyramids in Egypt and swimming in the Nile or exploring White Sands National Monument in New Mexico or hanging out on Bondi Beach with my s.o!